Michaelpalacce/HomeLab/README.md

 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags preflight` At this point you have everything needed to setup kubernetes ( all the needed binaries )
 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags setup` This will initialize the master on the init_master PI
 - Run `ansible-playbook -i inventory playbooks/longhorn-storage/main.yml` Initialize longhorn storage
 - Run `ansible-playbook -i inventory playbooks/homer/main.yml` Initialize Homer Dashboard storage.
-You can go to Helm/homer and edit the `homer-config.yaml` to your own custom services if you want
+You can go to Helm/homer and edit the `homer-config.yaml` to your own custom services if you want.
+It is highly advisable to add this, so you can find services easily.
-- Run `ansible-playbook -i inventory playbooks/statping/main.yml`.
-Go to the landing page to set it up and then add the services you want to keep a check on

 ### Setting up monitoring
-- If you have statping setup, make sure to go ahead and modify the prometheus config to include the statping api key.
-You can find more info here: https://github.com/statping/statping/wiki/Prometheus-Exporter
 - Run `ansible-playbook -i inventory playbooks/monitoring/main.yml` Initialize Prometheus and Grafana
 - Go to http://{{CLUSTER_URI}}:30010
 - Username: admin  Password: admin